 \subthreesection{Solutions of dispersion equations}

 Solutions $\omega ({\bf k})$ of the dispersion equations (\ref{dis-eq-A}) and (\ref{dis-eq-G}) represent plasmons that are gluon collective modes.
-There are no complex solutions, only purely real and purely imaginary ones.
+With the polarization tensor computed in the leading order, there are no complex solutions, only purely real and purely imaginary ones.
 The real solutions correspond to undamped propagating modes, and the imaginary ones to unstable or over-damped modes (depending on the sign of the solution).
 These modes are sometimes called, respectively, stable and unstable solutions, but this terminology is confusing since both the over-damped and propagating modes are stable.
 We will refer to them as real and imaginary solutions.
 Every solution has a partner with opposite sign.
 In the case of imaginary solutions, every unstable mode has a partner over-damped mode.
 In the case of real solutions, the change of sign corresponds to a phase shift of the plasma wave and is physically unimportant.

 In subsequent sections we present spectra of plasmons for various momentum distributions.
 We discuss following the study \cite{Carrington:2014bla} all possible degrees of one dimensional deformation from the extremely prolate case, when the momentum distribution is infinitely elongated in one direction, to the extremely oblate distribution, which is infinitely squeezed in the same direction.
 For each case, the number of modes is determined using a Nyquist analysis and the complete spectrum of plasmons is found analytically if possible, and numerically when not.
 Unstable modes exist in all cases except that of an isotropic plasma.
 The conditions on the wave vectors for the existence of these instabilities are given.